G4BR13LJ/RDNSurveyAnalysis/README.md

 ## 🔍 Project Summary

-I designed and analyzed a survey targeting public users of the [Regional Development Network (RDN)](https://example.com).
+I designed and analyzed a survey targeting public users of the [Rural Development Network (RDN)](https://ruraldevelopment.ca/).
 The goal was to understand how people perceive website elements like:

 -  **Color relevance** (esp.
 Indigenous color symbolism)
 -  **Homepage video impact**